fischertechnik/plc_training_factory_24v/hints_TIA15_TIA16.md

-# Hints for converting from TIA16 to TIA15
+# Hints for Converting from TIA16 to TIA15

-1. Create new empty TIA15 project.
+1. Create new empty TIA15 project

 2. Add hardware to project